 At its meeting today, the Board decided to:

-maintain the cash rate target at 10 basis points and the interest rate on Exchange Settlement balances at zero per cent
+increase the interest rate on Exchange Settlement balances from zero per cent to 25 basis points.

 The Board judged that now was the right time to begin withdrawing some of the extraordinary monetary support that was put in place to help the Australian economy during the pandemic.
 The economy has proven to be resilient and inflation has picked up more quickly, and to a higher level, than was expected.
 There is also evidence that wages growth is picking up.
 Given this, and the very low level of interest rates, it is appropriate to start the process of normalising monetary conditions.

 The resilience of the Australian economy is particularly evident in the labour market, with the unemployment rate declining over recent months to 4 per cent and labour force participation increasing to a record high.
 Both job vacancies and job ads are also at high levels.
 The central forecast is for the unemployment rate to decline to around 3½ per cent by early 2023 and remain around this level thereafter.
 This would be the lowest rate of unemployment in almost 50 years.

 The outlook for economic growth in Australia also remains positive, although there are ongoing uncertainties about the global economy arising from: the ongoing disruptions from COVID-19, especially in China; the war in Ukraine; and declining consumer purchasing power from higher inflation.
 The central forecast is for Australian GDP to grow by 4¼ per cent over 2022 and 2 per cent over 2023.
 Household and business balance sheets are generally in good shape, an upswing in business investment is underway and there is a large pipeline of construction work to be completed.
 Macroeconomic policy settings remain supportive of growth and national income is being boosted by higher commodity prices.